Frequenty Asked Questions

 Do I have to subscribe to your YouTube channel to download a song?

-No. We use a reputable download gate site called Hypeddit to host music files, but you are not forced to subscribe to our channel to download.
+No. We use a reputable download gate site called Hypeddit to host most of our music files, but you are not forced to subscribe to our channel to download.
 After you click the "Download" button, you'll see a prompt to "Subscribe to Royalty Free Planet".
 Simply click the "Skip" option below that to proceed to download without subscribing!
 We love your support, but wouldn't want to force you to subscribe if you don't want to.

 How do I support the artists directly?

 We include the artist's social media channels in each video description.
 If you really like an artist's work, please engage with them on their socials!
 Most artists featured here have a Bandcamp page where you can pay what you want for their albums, this is a great way to support the artist directly.
 Follow their accounts, like their content, stream and/or purchase their music to really show them some love!

 RFP is maintained by just one human!
 Show your support by clicking the $ sign in the red column on the right side of the page to donate via PayPal.
 Also, feel free to Buy Me A Coffee: https://www.buymeacoffee.com/ITQtMuL